daBlesr/jme-state-machine/docs/complex cases.md

 }
 ```

-`toStateClass` and `contains` are available helper functions to simplify logic of finding and choosing statesChanges.
+`prioritizeClass` and `contains` are available helper functions to simplify logic of finding and choosing statesChanges.